 What it means if it's low?

-The team is trying to change old code even to build new features which will impact high blast radius.
+Low New Work indicates the team is trying to change old code even to build new features which will impact high blast radius and poor SOLID principles implementation.
 It's a signal to review the architecture.

 What it means if it's high?

-More New Work along with slight maintenance is always a good sign, as it indicates solid practices are in place and the team can ship new features at a faster pace as the code is isolated.
+More New Work along with slight maintenance is always a good sign, as it indicates best SOLID practices are in place and the team can go ship new features at a faster pace as code is isolated

 PR Size